 You need to locate your insurance policies.
-If you don’t already know, you need to figure out what types of coverage you have (dwelling, personal property, additional living expenses, debris removal, business interruption, etc.) and what are the applicable policy limits as well as educating yourself on what post-loss obligations you have to comply with under the insurance policy.
-Whatever your coverage, you’re going to need to know it to negotiate with your insurance company.
+You need to understand the types of coverages you have (dwelling, personal property, additional living expenses, debris removal, business interruption, etc.) and what are the applicable policy limits as well as educating yourself on what post-loss obligations you have to comply with under the insurance policy.
+Whatever your coverage, you’re going to need to understand it in order to negotiate with your insurance company.

 You should obtain several estimates from reputable licensed contractors to substantiate your claim.
 BEWARE OF SCAMS.
-Do your due diligence, look the company up, contact the better business bureau, etc. You should also have a detailed list of all personal property, or goods you are claiming, there prices, invoices, and receipts if possible.
-Don’t be surprised to be met with a lowball offer from your insurance company.
-If you’ve kept detailed records of your damages, and you have reasonable estimates to substantiate your claims, your insurer will be far more likely to take your claim seriously.
+Do your due diligence, look the company up, contact the Better Business Bureau, check licenses, etc. You should also create a detailed inventory of all personal property that was damaged, including prices paid, invoices, and receipts if possible.

 Once you have everything documented and your insurance company has become aware of the extent of your claimed damages, then you and your insurer will attempt to agree on the “Scope of Loss.”
 Your scope of loss are the parameters of what needs to be repaired or replaced.
 Once you have an agreement on the scope of loss then you will attempt to agree on the costs of repairing or replacing the items that comprise the scope of loss depending on whether you have an "actual cash value" insurance policy or "replacement cost value" insurance policy.